Ph.D. Harvard University, 1989

 Interests

-secular ritual, law, intimacy, intersubjectivity, psychoanalysis, care, prosperity, refugees, Europeanization, Germany, Lebanon, Syria
+Secular ritual, law, intimacy, intersubjectivity, psychoanalysis, care, prosperity, refugees, Europeanization, Germany, Lebanon, Syria

 Short Bio